Esri/military-planner-application-csharp/source/arcgis-pro-import-feature-templates/README.md

 	* To run from a stand-alone deployment
         * copy esriAddInX file to here C:/Users/<b>USER</b>/Documents/ArcGIS/AddIns/ArcGISPro
 		* Run ArcGIS Pro
+	* To activate add-in
+		* To a group layer add all layers from MilitaryOverlay/MilitaryFeatures located in the expanded military-features-data GDB zip file.
+		* Right click the group layer to access the layer context menu
+		* Select the "Import Template" option
+		* In the open file dialog, select the military planner application "data/oob/oobexample.xml" file and open

 ## Resources